ahammer/DogPuter/README.md

 python main.py
 ```

+## Features

+### Text-to-Speech

+The application now includes text-to-speech functionality using the pyttsx3 library.
+When a command button is pressed, the application will:

+1. Play the associated sound file
+2. Speak the command name using text-to-speech
+3. Display the associated image

+This provides auditory feedback for the user, making it easier to understand what command was triggered.

+### Transitions

+The application now includes smooth transitions between images and videos:

+1. Image transitions: When switching between images, a fade transition is applied
+2. Video transitions: When switching between videos, a fade transition is applied

+These transitions make the application more visually appealing and provide a smoother user experience.

+### Keyboard Controls

+- Number keys (0-9): Trigger commands (play, rope, ball, etc.)
+- Arrow keys: Directly select video channels
+- ESC key: Exit the application

+### Joystick Controls

+- Move joystick: Cycle through video channels

 ## DALL-E Image Generation

 The DogPuter application includes integration with OpenAI's DALL-E to generate appropriate images for each keypress.
 This feature: